afpineda/OpenSourceSimWheelESP32/doc/telemetry_en.md

   - The host computer determines how the telemetry data is displayed.
     This allows for end-user configuration to be carried out.

+You can mix both approaches in the same custom firmware **as long as** they don't share display hardware.
+You will get unexpected behavior if you use the same display hardware for telemetry and pixel control.

 ## Limitations

 There are certain limitations to what the ESP32 hardware can do to display telemetry or pixel data: